Socially responsible investing

 In partnership with other faith-based organizations through membership in the Interfaith Center on Corporate Responsibility (ICCR), ABHMS speaks for shaping a global community built on justice and sustainability through transformation of the corporate world.
 ABHMS believes—along with ICCR, which it helped to establish in 1971—that a cross-sector, integrated approach focused on impacting policy at Fortune 500 companies can address systemic practices related to environmental stewardship, consumer protection, human rights and diversity issues.

 Established in 1962, ABHMS’ CIF was expanded in 1975 to allow participation of American Baptist churches and related institutions.
 Contact the ABHMS treasurer’s office at 800.222.3872, x2385, for information about investing in this fund with its consistently excellent returns.

 - ABHMS’ “Revised Guidelines Relating to Social Criteria for Investments” (PDF)

 - ICCR’s “2017 Proxy Resolutions and Voting Guide” (PDF)

 - Podcast: ABHMS Treasurer and CFO Michaele Birdsall explains the principles of socially responsible investing

-- Failed/Ineligible Investments List: The companies in this list have been rejected for investment because they failed at least one screen by the General Board of Pension and Health Benefits of the United Methodist Church.
-Please note that it is not an exhaustive list of all companies that could be considered ineligible for investment.
-MSCI EAFE (DOCX) Wilshire 5000 (DOCX)
+- Failed/ineligible investment lists: The companies in these lists have been rejected for investment because they failed at least one ABHMS social investment screen.
+Please note that these lists are not exhaustive lists of all companies that could be considered ineligible for investment: